neu-pdi/cs2100-public-resources/lecture-notes/l34-review4.md

 ---
 sidebar_position: 34
 lecture_number: 34
-title: Review for Quiz 4 and Duck Typing
+title: Review for Quiz 4
 ---

-# Review for Quiz 4 and Duck Typing
+# Review for Quiz 4

 ## List the topics and resources to review for Quiz 4